What is Power on Self Test in BIOS

 The computer does a lot of work before it loads the operating system.
 One such function is the Power on Self Test (POST) which checks the components connected to it and ensures that they are ready for use by the system.

-Although this task happens in the background, it is an extremely important one to identify problems with individual computer components and present them to users with various error messages.
+Although this work happens in the background, it is an extremely important process for identifying problems with individual computer components and presenting them to users with various error messages.

 Here's an explanation of what POST is and why it's important.